Angle-Brackets/Pixelinator/README.md

-##--- This is not the main engine branch!
-This is a heavily OpenGL reliant implementation that has been deprecated. ---
+!!!
+This is not the main engine branch!
+This is a heavily OpenGL reliant implementation that has been deprecated !!!

 # SDL 2D Engine in C
 This is a simple 2D engine written in C using the SDL Library + OpenGL that I plan to use for a project